BleuLlama/LLPdMgr/README.md

 I thought it made sense to make this Electron-based portable app instead.

+# NOTE #

+This code is messy as heck.
+I'm in the middle of learning good practices with Electron apps, so it's a bit in a transitional phase right now.
+I also realized that the screen scraper is taking a lot more time to process than I had expexted, so I am reworking the data flow for that portion as well.

 ## Core Features / Roadmap

 - Save itch and sideload credentials